odpi/specs/ODP-Runtime.md

     -   The source of all patches MUST be available publicly (see below).
 The spirit of any patch MUST be to deal with major security, availability, compatibility, or correctness issues.
 Patches MUST be 100% backward compatible (as defined by Hadoop’s compatibility guidelines) and MUST NOT be used to add features of any kind.

     -   ODP MUST itself issue official patch releases to the reference specification to deal with (very) major security, availability, or correctness issues.
+> Comment (AFG) Do we want to bind ourselves to this?
+I can see having a mechanism to publish addendums or updates to a spec version if a major issue is found.

 Minimum Native build specifications
 -----------------------------------

 The native libraries of Hadoop have historically been a particular point of pain for ISVs.
 The specifications in this subsection should reduce that pain.
 These options guarantee a minimum set of basic functionalities that MUST be available for each of these components, including Apache Hadoop native operating system resources required for enabling Kerberos, many Java/OS performance and functionality enhancements, and the GZip and Snappy codec compression libraries.
 ODP Platforms MAY enable other features such as file system encryption, however they are considered optional and not part of the base specification.

+> Comment (AFG) The use of -Pnative on windows actually breaks things.
+Windows has its own way of handling this with a separate maven profile, native-win.
+This is triggered automatically.

 ### Common